Math syntax¶

 For long expressions - or those where a part of the expression might change for different component members according to a specific condition - you can define sub-expressions.

-These look similar to equations; they are lists of dictionaries with where
+These look similar to equations; they are lists of dictionaries with where and expression strings.

-They are accessed from you main expression(s) by reference to their name prepended with the special $
+They are accessed from you main expression(s) by reference to their name prepended with the special $ character.

 For example: